 You can also arrange for someone else to speak with the Financial Information Service officer for you.
 To safeguard your privacy, you will need to sign an authority allowing them to do this.

 If you prefer to use a language other than English, they can also arrange for an interpreter.

 Read more about someone to deal with us on your behalf.

 Free financial information seminars, known as FIS seminars, are held in a range of locations across Australia and are open to all Australians.

-- people of all ages who want to know more about saving and investing
+- want to know more about saving and investing

-- people nearing retirement who want to know how to prepare for it
+- are nearing retirement and want to know how to prepare for it

-- retirees who want to understand their pension and the options they have
+- are retired and want to understand your pension and the options you have

 To make a FIS seminar booking you can: